Personnel – Temporary Employment

 Purpose: This policy establishes standards for the management of temporary employment at Eastern Washington University, to include both student and non-student temporary employment.

 Applicability: This policy applies to all temporary employees at Eastern Washington University.

 a.
-The Associate Vice President for Human Resources has overall responsibility for monitoring and controlling temporary employment for non-student employees.
-Human Resources is responsible for coordinating the non-student employment process.
+The Associate Vice President for Human Resources has overall responsibility for monitoring and controlling temporary employment for non-student employees and student employees.

 c.
-Supervisors select, hire, terminate and direct the work of temporary employees for their department.
+Supervisors select, hire, and direct the work of temporary employees for their department.
 It is the responsibility of every supervisor who directs the employment and work schedules of temporary employees to be familiar with, and to carry out the provisions of this policy.
 Supervisors are responsible to ensure that the employment of temporary employees is consistent with the requirements of this policy.

-Temporary employees, which include student employees, are expected to conduct themselves and perform their duties in a professional and respectful manner.
+Temporary employees, which include student employees and graduate student appointments, are expected to conduct themselves and perform their duties in a professional and respectful manner.
 Temporary employees are expected to comply with University policies and procedures, state and federal law and all applicable regulations.

 a.
 Chapter 41.06 RCW – State Civil Service Law